Project Peach

 A child's face with a red rash on both cheeks.
 Shown on white skin.

 A red rash may appear on 1 or both cheeks.
-It may be less obvious on brown and black skin.
 Adults do not usually get the rash on their face.

 How long it lasts

-The body rash also fades within 2 weeks, but sometimes lasts for up to a month, especially if you're exercising, hot, anxious or stressed.
+The rash usually fades within 1 to 3 weeks, but it can sometimes last for longer, especially if you're hot or stressed.

 Adults might also have joint pain and stiffness.
 This can happen in children too, but it's rare.
 Joint pain can continue for many weeks, even after the other symptoms have gone.